Spring on Bear Mountain

-Where do you live?
 Redding, California.
 Beautiful Northern California, unofficially known as the State of Jefferson.

 I do not intentionally have a certain style, but people do recognize my work.
 It is definitely not modern or simplistic, but more European Old World, with different ethnic influences.
 My style results from my combination of color, balance and texture that tells me when it is right.
 Most of my necklaces have a focal piece that I create using glass on a torch or in kiln.
 My style does include making a statement.

 I am generally inspired by color and texture that lead me to want to create a certain mood and story.
 I may see something inside or outside, organic, or inorganic that leads me to visualize what will be the focus of a particular design.

 I love working with glass, adding heat leads to endless possibilities.
 Gemstones are nature's creations that work perfectly with glass.
 I also love the luster and shapes of pearls.
 Add a few crystals, a few metal touches and you have perfection.

 What is the name of the piece you submitted with your success story?

 The incredible green spring we had this year.
 The Mountains and hills were covered with every shade of green.

 I made the focal bead with the shape of the necklace in mind.
 I just lay out the bead selections and colors and move them around until it is right.

 Share Your Background

 I always wanted my flat stained glass to move into another shape, so I took a lampwork class.
 I ended up with beads and had to put them to use.
 Making jewelry had never even occurred to me.

 I have experience making fabric items and decorating them with beads.
 My first non-fabric beaded items were bookmarks I made with stained glass leaves and decorated with beads and ribbons.
 The next step was making necklaces with my beads.
 I just bought some supplies and jumped in.
 I had no idea what I was doing nor had any jewelry techniques.
 The results were interesting.
 I learned by trial and error and some good beading magazines.
 I have taught jewelry making classes at Michaels.

 Yes, I have always loved creating things.
 I am not a painter, like my father, most items I make are 2 to 3 dimensional.
 I found out just before my father died that his German parents met at an art school in Vienna.
 So it is in my blood.
 I also had an art minor in college.
 I am especially amazed at the history of art and architecture.
 I just returned from my second trip to Venice.
 It is an immersion in art.